 Co-creation is a collaborative process where experts' work closely with local people, end-users and stakeholders using various resources and ideas to propose, discuss and prototype new actions and solutions to relevant issues.
-It involves joint creation of value by various participants, allowing them to co-construct the service experience to suit their needs, context and preference.
+It involves joint creation of value by various participants, allowing them to co-construct a service experience that suit their needs, context and preference.
 It is a collaboration or partnership - a creative thinking approach.